rls-p4/SciDBR/README.md

 * unique
 * sweep
 * apply (the R-style apply, not the SciDB AFL apply--see `bind` for that)
+* cumulate
+* cast, slice, repart, redimension, build (wrappers to SciDB operators)

 See for example `help("subset", package="scidb")` for help on the `subset` function, or any of the other functions.

 Perhaps the coolest new feature associated with the functions listed above is that they can be composed in a way that defers computation in SciDB to avoid unnecessary creation of intermediate arrays.
-The new functions all accept an argument named `eval` which, when set to FALSE, returns a new SciDB expression object in place of evaluating the query and returning an array or data frame object.
-SciDB expression objects have class `scidbexpr` and all of the new functions accept them as input.
+The new functions all accept an argument named `eval` which, when set to FALSE, returns a new SciDB array promise object in place of evaluating the query and returning an array or data frame object.

 The eval argument is automatically set to FALSE when any of the above functions are directly composed in R, unless manually overriden by explicitly setting